United States: Reconstruction, Gilded Age, and Progressive Era (1866-1917)

 Efforts toward reconstruction in the secessionist South had begun as early as 1862, but it was only after President Lincoln's assassination that the three Reconstruction Amendments to the Constitution were ratified to protect civil rights.
-The amendments codified nationally the abolition of slavery and involuntary servitude except as punishment for crimes, promised equal protection under the law for all persons, and prohibited discrimination on the basis of race or previous enslavement.
+The amendments codified nationally the abolition of slavery and involuntary servitude except as punishment for crimes, promised equal protection under the law for all persons, and prohibited denial or abridgment of voting rights on the basis of race, color, or previous enslavement.
 As a result, African Americans took an active political role in ex-Confederate states in the decade following the Civil War.
 The former Confederate states were readmitted to the Union, beginning with Tennessee in 1866 and ending with Georgia in 1870.

 National infrastructure, including transcontinental telegraph and railroads, spurred growth in the American frontier.
 This was accelerated by the Homestead Acts, through which nearly 10 percent of the total land area of the United States was given away free to some 1.6 million homesteaders.
 From 1865 through 1917, an unprecedented stream of immigrants arrived in the United States, including 24.4 million from Europe.
-Most came through the Port of New York, and New York City and other large cities on the East Coast became home to large Jewish, Irish, and Italian populations.
+Most came through the Port of New York, as New York City and other major cities on the East Coast became home to large Jewish, Irish, and Italian populations.
 Many Northern Europeans as well as significant numbers of Germans and other Central Europeans moved to the Midwest.
 At the same time, about one million French Canadians migrated from Quebec to New England.
 During the Great Migration, millions of African Americans left the rural South for urban areas in the North.
 Alaska was purchased from Russia in 1867.